dhocker/athomeled/README.md

 The command is:

-    color77 [wait=200.0] [iterations=100]
+    color77 [color-list-name=color77-default [wait=200.0] [iterations=100]]

+The color-list-name is the name of an eval statement defining a list of **exactly** 7 color 3-tuples.
+See [Eval](#eval).
+If no color-list-name is provided, a default color list is used.

 The wait time controls how fast the algorithm runs and the iterations determines how long the command runs.

-Currently, the set of 7 colors is fixed.
-However, in the future there will be some way to set the colors.
+The minimum command

+    color77

+is equivalent to

+    color77 color77-default 200.0 100

 #### Scrollpixels
 Starting from the first pixel, scrolls a group of 5 pixels across the strip.